 Summary of the Brown Patch Video

-You really need to watch the temperatures.
-When we start having nights in the 60s and days warm up to the 80s, you’ll start to see little yellow rings in your grass and those rings are brown patch.
+If you don’t treat to prevent brown patch, you’ll start to see it in your lawn.
+You’ll start to see little yellow rings in your grass and those rings are brown patch.
 Brown patch is especially likely in the low-lying areas of your yard and in the shady parts of the yard that stay damp longer.
-We’ve just emerged from 10 days of daily rain across the Houston and Texas Gulf Coast area, and we’re already getting reports of brown patch from our customers.

 Call us at 281-431-7441 for recommendations about the best way to treat brown patch in your lawn.
-We carry the PCNB and Eagle Turf fungicides that you need to keep it from getting started and to stop it if it’s started spreading around your lawn.
+Click here for our office hours and directions.

 Our office is located in Arcola, just a few miles east of Sienna Plantation and just off Highway 6 on McKeever Road.
 You can pick up your grass at our office or we can arrange delivery.
 We can also arrange for professional installation too.
 Just call us at 281-431-7441.